Lesotho national badminton team

 The Lesotho national badminton team (Sehlopha papadi badminton sa naha sa Lesotho) represents Lesotho in international team competitions and is controlled by the Lesotho Badminton Association, the governing body for Lesotho badminton.

 The national team debuted in the African Badminton Championships in 2023.

 History

 The Lesotho badminton team was formed after the establishment of the Lesotho Badminton Association in 1999 under the Lesotho Sports & Recreation Commission development program.
 The national team later became affiliated to the Badminton World Federation in 2018 and were part of the BWF Shuttle Time program which was aimed to develop and progress badminton in the country.

+Mixed team

+In 1984, Lesotho originally planned to debut in the 1984 African Badminton Championships but later declined their participation.

 The national team made their first international team event appearance at the 2023 African Badminton Championships.
 The team sent a total of 4 players and were eliminated in the group stages.